 We both have jobs that we love, but unfortunately, when the world took a turn – his company laid off everyone from their regional office.
 It was a blow for us, but these things happen- a lot of people are in the same boat right now.

 We stayed relatively positive, but we found ourselves relying more and more on our credit cards as the months went on.
 I didn't realize how tough it would be going from two incomes to one.

 Between a mortgage, two car loan payments, and our other expenses, our savings really took a real hit.

-After just 3 months, we had maxed out three credit cards and were stuck in a cycle of just paying off the minimum amounts due every month.
+Even though we were spending all of our time at home, after just 3 months, we had maxed out three credit cards and were stuck in a cycle of just paying off the minimum amounts due every month.

 One day as my husband was applying online for jobs, he saw an ad for Consolidated Credit.
 It said they could help us get out debt faster by combining all of our credit card bills into one, simplified monthly payment plan.

 Their certified credit counselors would work with our creditors to reduce or eliminate the interest rates applied to our debts.